Ukrainian Fitness Model Julia Gilas Flaunts Killer Body In High-Cut Bodysuit

 In the snapshots, Gilas can be seen striking sexy poses in a location with a swimming pool and a barbecue under a tent in the background.
 According to the geotag, the pictures were taken in San Diego, California, where the model is currently based in, as per her Instagram bio.

 Gilas is wearing a two-piece set in a royal blue, velvet-like fabric that gives off a 1990s vibe.
 On her upper body, the fitness model has on a bodysuit that features very high-cut legs that come up to her waist, leaving her toned obliques and slender midsection exposed.
-The bodysuit has thick white details at the hems and a thick straps that go over her shoulders.
+The bodysuit has thick white details at the hems and thick straps that go over her shoulders.
 The suit’s straight-cut neckline cuts across her chest.

 On her lower body, Gilas is rocking a pair of matching pants with similar thigh white stripes running down its sides.
 The model rolled the waist band down, resting it fairly low on her wide hips.
 The pant legs are tight, clinging closely to her body.